Stories - Chapter 38

 The Jerk

 “I was born … a poor black child.”
 Wait, that was Steve Martin!
 I was born in Knoxville, Tennessee, in 1947.
 I still have the hospital bill, $52, which included the doctor.
-We lived there until 1954, until we moved to Hilo, Hawaii (which was still a territory then), pretty much on a whim by our parents.
+We lived there until 1954, when we moved to Hilo, Hawaii (which was still a territory then), pretty much on a whim by our parents.
 I had a younger brother by then and our Dad was offered a better job by our cousin, Bill, who grew up on the Big Island.
 My brother and I lived an idyllic life there, going to school barefooted, and swimming year round.
 After two years, our Mother got homesick and we moved back to K-town.
 We lived in a rural area, Maryville, locally pronounced “Murrvile”, where we could ride horses and roam freely.
 In 1957, Dad got a better job, and we moved to Jacksonville, Florida.

 This was a letdown to say the least, after Hawaii and a farm, living in an urban environment.
 I made the best of it and made good grades and was on the School Boy Patrol.
 I really wasn’t happy, though and longed for something better.
 In 1959, we moved to Jacksonville Beach a few blocks from the ocean.
 Now things were looking up!
 I did well in school and was elected class president twice.
 I joined the local volunteer beach lifeguards and grew up fast.
 I still wasn’t really happy though.